 To make a request, log on to ILLiad and enter your IdentiKey username and password.
 Once logged on, place a new request by first choosing the format type (book, media, article, thesis, etc.).
 Fill out the request form with as much information as possible.
 The more information provided, the greater the likelihood it will be filled quickly.
 A lack of information may necessitate cancelling the request.

 Yes.
 To ensure that our emails get to you, we need to use your colorado.edu email for all communications.
+We also strongly advise using the first and last name that is associated with your Identikey when signing up, since loans will be delivered to you under that name.

 ILL is free to CU-Boulder students and employees.
 The cost for borrowing materials, as well as shipping, is paid for by the Library.
 We would ask you to please remember this and request materials that you truly need for your research.